mindspore-ai/community/design/meps/MEP-MSLITE.md

 - Light weight

-    MS lite is highly Optimized under GHLO and GLLO.
-It has small foot-print, MS lite runtime is about 800 kB, and MS Micro is less than 200 KB.
+    MS Lite is highly Optimized under GHLO and GLLO.
+It has small foot-print, MS Lite runtime is about 800 kB, and MS Micro is less than 200 KB.
     It is flexible and can easily deploy to mobile and a variety of embedded devices.
 ### User Stories

 #### Generate a compact target model and low latency and low consumption runtime

 Since devices has limited resource with few ROM, RAM, and power, how to deploy AI model to device is very challenge.
-MS lite aims to solve the challenge for users, and provides user-friendly, flexible tool to help users to make their own models more slim and more efficiency.
+MS Lite aims to solve the challenge for users, and provides user-friendly, flexible tool to help users to make their own models more slim and more efficiency.

 ## Design Details

-MS lite consists of converter and runtime.
+MS Lite consists of converter and runtime.
 The converter is an offline tool has three parts, frontend, IR, and backend.
 Runtime deploys to device and executes online.